C-ORG/c-org/README.md

 Everything was tested with `ganache`.
 Adding `infura` and local ethereum node support is necessary.
 Similarly, automated tests should use `testrpc` instead of depending on an extern call to `ganache`.

+## Wallet

+The local admin wallet creation process is highly insecure right now.
+Level 0 (minimum) is to encrypt it with a user provided passphrase.
+Then, using the ethereum-go API to support using an already created local wallet would be great.
+In the future (once WalletConnect is functional), implementing a command-line version of WalletConnect to allow users to securely use their favorite wallet would be ideal.

 ## Documentation

 As the API is not stable yet, the documentation is not written.
 Instead, the user should use `--help` argument.